Nicole wins top level degree apprenticeship

 Nicole, from Richmond, who also captains the school’s 1stXV hockey team, first became interested in finance apprenticeships and degree apprenticeships after a conversation with another RGS student who had taken up a place with Ernst and Young after her A-levels.

-Through the Young Professionals student network, she attended webinars about accounting, banking and finance, with the ‘big five’ firms, alongside others including Grant Thornton, the seventh largest professional services company in the world.
+Through the Young Professionals student network, she attended webinars about accounting, banking and finance, with the ‘big four’ firms, alongside others including Grant Thornton, the seventh largest professional services company in the world.

-She had theopportunity to attend events at PwC, KMPG and Grant Thornton’s offices, which gave her the opportunity to network with apprentices and recruiters and find out more about each individual firm.
+She had the opportunity to attend events at PwC, KMPG and Grant Thornton’s offices, which gave her the experience to network with apprentices and recruiters and find out more about each individual firm.

-She explains the application process: “There were multiple stages, first an application form and after that screening you gained access to the first online assessment, a cognitive and behavioural based task, asking motivation-based questions, and basic analytical and maths questions, which they provided feedback on afterwards.
+She explains the application process: “There were multiple stages, first an application form and screening and then you gained access to the first online assessment, a cognitive and behavioural task, asking motivation-based questions and basic analytical and maths questions, which they provided feedback on afterwards.”

-“The final stage was a case study, where you have towrite a one-page report summarising the key points from six sources you are provided with.
+“The final stage was a case study, where you write a one-page report summarising the key points from six sources you are provided with.”

-“This was quite pressured, and the most stressful part of the application, as you had 22 minutes to complete the task and write a concise report, however Grant Thornton provided you with lots of resources to help prepare for this, on their employability hub.
+“This was quite pressured, and the most stressful part of the application, as you had 20 minutes to complete the task and write a concise report, however Grant Thornton provided you with lots of resources to help prepare for this, on their employability hub.”

-“Grant Thornton looks for individuals who match their values – collaboration, leadership, excellence, agility, responsibility and respect.
-They look for the key soft skills, being able to communicate and interpersonal ability are key.”
+“Grant Thornton looks for individuals who match their values– collaboration, leadership, excellence, agility, responsibility and respect.
+They look for good soft skills, being able to communicate and interpersonal ability are key.”